 Reversing type 2 diabetes means that people can expect to live longer with a better quality of life.

 It means no longer being at risk for serious complications such as diabetic neuropathy, kidney dialysis, amputation and blindness.
 It means a decreased risk of heart disease and heart attack.
 These are all things that health care providers want for their patients.
 So why not offer people with type 2 diabetes the option of low carb?

-It’s important that all Canadians be made aware that they have choices when it comes to managing type 2 diabetes.
-Approximately 30% of Canadians have diabetes or pre-diabetes- the second highest rate in the world.
+It’s important that everyone in Ontario, and all Canadians, be made aware that they have choices when it comes to managing type 2 diabetes.
+Approximately 30% of people in Ontario have diabetes or pre-diabetes- the second highest rate in the world.
 Low carb is not for everyone; individuals have to be willing to make changes in how they eat.
 However it is an option that should be offered to all eligible people with metabolic syndromes and type 2 diabetes.